-- Corps of Engineers:
+- Army Corps of Engineers (Civil Works):

-- \circ Investigations
+- Investigations

 - Construction

 - Mississippi River and Tributaries

 - Operation and Maintenance

-- Bureau of Reclamation: Water and Related Resources
+- Department of the Interior Bureau of Reclamation:

+- Water and Related Resources

-- 1. What is the official project name? - 2.
-What is the fiscal year 2026 capability? - 3.
-Is the project authorized?
+- 1. Is the project authorized?
 Is the scope of work to be funded within existing authorization? - a.
-If Yes, What is the statutory citation? - 4.
+If Yes, What is the statutory citation? - 2.
+What is the official project name? - 3.
+What is the Fiscal Year 2026 capability? - 4.
 For a Corps of Engineers project, what is the correct appropriations account in which to request funding? - 5.
 For a Corps of Engineers project, is this project a new start? - 6.
-For a Corps of Engineers project, is this project an environmental infrastructure (EI) project? - For a Bureau of Reclamation project, is this project authorized only under section 4007, 4009(a), or 4009(c) of the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016 (Public Law 114-322)?
+For a Corps of Engineers project, is this project an environmental infrastructure (EI) project? - 7.
+For a Bureau of Reclamation project, is this project authorized only under section 4007, 4009(a), or 4009(c) of the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016 (Public Law 114-322)?